bekce/bekce.github.io/about.md

 menu_enabled: true
 ---

-We mainly offer long-term legacy software maintenance, refactoring and development services for Java based enterprise applications, software specifically featuring any of
+Founded in 2017 in İzmir, Bekçe Yazılım Elektronik offers long-term legacy software maintenance, refactoring and development services for Java based enterprise applications, specificly for software featuring any of
-Spring Framework (Core, Beans, JDBC, Data, Cloud), Java EE, Play Framework, Maven, Hibernate, JPA, Vaadin, REST and JSF technologies, with our 10 years of software engineering experience in them.
+Spring Framework (Core, Beans, JDBC, Data, Cloud), Java EE, Play Framework, Vaadin, REST, Hibernate and JPA technologies, with our 10 years of software engineering experience in them.
-We are based in İzmir, Türkiye and in business since 2017.

 We can make your legacy Java solution faster, asynchronous, scalable, distributed, modern, compliant and secure by;